science-burkhart/formative-computer-based-feedback-in-the-university-classroom/instruments.md

 | Subordinate concepts are not stated | Subordinate concepts are stated | |

 Global cohesion was calculated by the sum all three points.

-## Feedback on tool

-After subjects wrote their first text on instructional explanations we handed them out a short quess